 Abstract

 Little is known about Stonecat Noturus flavus populations, especially in the Northeastern United States, where they are at the edge of their range.
 In Lake Champlain tributaries, Stonecat are listed as endangered in Vermont, but not in New York.
-Here we describe the growth of Stonecat in two tributaries to Lake Champlain, one in Vermont (LaPlatte River), which was our primary interest, and one in New York (Great Chazy River), with von Bertalanffy growth models fit to lengths at the times of marking and recapture and observed length and age data.
-We also compared the growth of Stonecat in these waters to results from other locations near the middle of their distribution.
-Stonecat in the Great Chazy River, NY were larger at ages 1-3, but smaller at age 5, than Stonecat from the LaPlatte River, VT.
+Here we describe the growth of Stonecat in two tributaries to Lake Champlain, one in Vermont (LaPlatte River), which was our primary interest, and one in New York (Great Chazy River), with von Bertalanffy growth models fit to lengths at the times of marking and recapture and to observed length and age data.
+We also compared growth of Stonecat in these waters to results from other locations near the middle of their distribution.
+Stonecat in the Great Chazy River were larger at ages 1-3, but smaller at age 5, than Stonecat from the LaPlatte River.
 Stonecat in Lake Champlain tributaries were generally larger at age than those from the middle of their range, except for those from Lake Erie.
-From our mean length-at-age results and previous literature estimates of length at maturity for stonecat, it appears that Stonecat in Lake Champlain reach maturity by age 3, though future research that directly estimates age at maturity would be more informative.
+From our mean length-at-age results and previous literature estimates of length at maturity for Stonecat, it appears that Stonecat in Lake Champlain reach maturity by age 3, though future research that directly estimates age at maturity would be more informative.
 These results expand the literature that lacks information about growth of this species while also providing specific information needed to manage this and other fishes.
-Our approach to estimating growth of Stonecat can be applied to other species, especially where data are limited because of their status, and in other systems.
+Our mark-recapture approach to estimating growth of Stonecat can be applied to other species, especially where data are limited because of their status, and in other systems.

 Stonecat Noturus flavus are widely distributed in the interior of North America, with populations in Vermont at the northeastern edge of their range (Langdon et al. 2006).
 In 1994, the Vermont Agency of Natural Resources listed the Stonecat as endangered because its known distribution within the state was limited to two tributaries of Lake Champlain: the LaPlatte and Missisquoi rivers (Langdon et al. 2006).
-There is concern over the continued survival of these populations of Stonecat, especially given the modeling results that support a slightly decreasing population size in the LaPlatte River (Puchala et al. 2016) and the Missisquoi River population size is at low numbers (Puchala 2015).
-Understanding the life history of species is important to improve management of species, particularly when their population abundance has been observed to be decreasing.
+There is concern over the continued survival of these populations of Stonecat, especially given the modeling results that support a slightly decreasing population size in the LaPlatte River (Puchala et al. 2016) and only a small population in the Missisquoi River (Puchala 2015).
+Understanding the life history of a species is important to improve management of that species, particularly when their population abundance is low or is decreasing.

 Quist and Isermann (2017) stated that “age and growth investigations are critical for providing information on the basic ecology of a species and guiding management and conservation actions.”
 This is especially important for species such as Stonecat that are of conservation concern and often understudied (Burr and Stoeckel 2000).
 We are aware of only five studies, none of which were from the Lake Champlain drainage, that examined growth of Stonecat (Gilbert 1953; Carlson 1966; Paruch 1979; Walsh and Burr 1985; Tzilkowski and Stauffer 2004).
-The utility of these studies for better understanding the dynamics of Stonecat in Lake Champlain is limited because they are either quite dated, from populations near the middle of the distribution of Stonecat, or have other concerns such as small sample size, varied methods to estimate age (e.g., pectoral spines, dorsal spines, and vertebrae), and specimens combined across multiple populations.
+The utility of these studies for better understanding the dynamics of Stonecat in Lake Champlain or other populations is limited because they are either quite dated, from populations near the middle of the distribution of Stonecat, or have other concerns such as small sample size, varied methods to estimate age (e.g., pectoral spines, dorsal spines, and vertebrae), and specimens combined across multiple populations.